tangobattle/patches/README.md

 Tango interprets the version as follows:

--   A major version change (X.y.z) assumes everything has changed significantly.
-If a replay was created on an older major version of the patch, Tango will refuse to play it with the newer version.
+-   A **major version change (X.y.z)** assumes everything has changed significantly.
+If a replay was created on an older major version of the patch, Tango will **refuse** playing it with the newer version.

--   A minor version change (x.Y.z) assumes the changes will not adversely impact save state loading: there may be transient issues with e.g. VRAM but they are cosmetic only.
-Tango will prefer playing replays created on older minor versions with newer minor versions, but this is not a hard requirement if Tango cannot find an exactly matching patch.
+-   A **minor version change (x.Y.z)** assumes the changes will not adversely impact save state loading: there may be transient issues with e.g. VRAM but they are cosmetic only.
+Tango will **avoid** playing replays created on older minor versions with newer minor versions, but this is not a hard requirement if Tango cannot find an exactly matching patch.

--   A patch version change (x.y.Z) assumes the changes will not impact save state loading at all, including VRAM.
-Tango will play replays created on older patch versions with newer patch versions.
+-   A **patch version change (x.y.Z)** assumes the changes will not impact save state loading at all, including VRAM.
+Tango will **prefer** playing replays created on older patch versions with newer patch versions.

 **Once a patch version is submitted, you may not delete it unless it contains sensitive information.** This is such to ensure replays on older versions may always be played.